Notes on Category Theory with examples from basic mathematics: Conclusion

 \item If you are interested in applications to physics, especially quantum information theory using string diagrams, check out Peter Selinger's \cite{selinger-graph} and the book of Bob Coecke and Aleks Kissinger \cite{coecke-quantum}. \end{itemize} These are only a few references, the category theory literature is quite vast.

 There are a lot of category theory resources online as well.
-The category theory community is very open to share knowledge, and very keen on large-scale community projects.
 Here are some. \begin{itemize} \item The \href{http://ncatlab.org}{nLab (http://ncatlab.org)} is a wiki about category theory, higher category theory, and their applications.
 You can learn from it, but also contribute yourself. \item The \href{https://nforum.ncatlab.org/}{nForum (https://nforum.ncatlab.org/)} is the forum of the nLab, where category-related questions and discussions are more than welcome. \item The \href{https://golem.ph.utexas.edu/category/}{n-category café (https://golem.ph.utexas.edu/category/)} is a blog on mathematics with a focus on category theory.
 Many recent ideas in category theory and their applications were born in the comment threads of this blog. \end{itemize}